COVID-19 Operational Updates

 Isolation Guidelines

-Isolation is when you are sick or when you have been infected with the virus (even if you don't have symptoms).
+Isolation is when you are sick or test positive for the virus (even if you don't have symptoms).
 Children, household members or CCSC staff with COVID-19 symptoms, regardless of vaccination status or previous infection, should:

 Quarantine Guidelines